Freeman Asian Scholars Program

 Successful applicants will be notified by April 1, except in Japan, where they will be notified by March 1.
 Alternates also will be chosen in the event that any of those initially selected decide not to accept the offer.
 Wesleyan will provide the necessary forms for obtaining an F-1 student visa to the United States.

-To qualify, applicants must take the SAT Reasoning Test of the College Board or the ACT.
-(Applicants in the People’s Republic of China, where the SAT is not available, are exempt from this requirement.)
+Results of the SAT Reasoning Test of the College Board or the ACT are not required for applicants to Wesleyan if official actual results of national exams or International Baccalaureate exams are available, or predicted results if not available.
+Applicants in the People’s Republic of China, where the SAT is not available, are exempt from this requirement.
 Non-native speakers of English also must take the Test of English as a Foreign Language (TOEFL), or the IELTS (International English Language Testing System) in place of the TOEFL.
 Students should receive a score that demonstrates sufficient proficiency in the English language to function well in a highly demanding academic environment.
-A score close to 100 on the internet-based TOEFL or a “7” on the IELTS, would be evidence of adequate English language ability.
-(A high score – 650 or better – on the critical reading section of the SAT may also demonstrate the necessary English language proficiency.
-In such cases, submitting the TOEFL or IELTS results is not necessary.)
-These examinations must be taken by January 1.
+A score close to 100 on the internet-based TOEFL or a “7” on the IELTS would be evidence of adequate English language ability.
+A high score – 650 or better – on the critical reading section of the SAT may also demonstrate the necessary English language proficiency.
+In such cases, submitting the TOEFL or IELTS results is not necessary.
+These examinations must be taken by January 1 in order to be submitted as part of your application.
 All examinations are administered on several dates, with a registration deadline approximately six weeks before the exam.
 Please be sure to list Wesleyan University (undergraduate) as an official score recipient.

 We encourage students to contact the local EducationUSA office near them for information about registering and taking standardized entrance examinations such as the SAT and TOEFL, as well as for additional assistance applying.
 A complete list of their locations can be found at http://www.educationusa.info/centers/.php?region=1.